Paddington (film): Box office

 Paddington was released on 28 November 2014 in the United Kingdom, where it took in $8 million (£5.1 million) on its opening weekend, and topped the box office for two weeks.
 It was StudioCanal's highest opening and the second-highest 2014 family film debut in the country behind The Lego Movie.
 For the week ending 9 December 2014 it topped the box office in France.
 For the week ending 24 December 2014 it topped the box office in Australia.

-The film was released in the United States by TWC-Dimension on 16 January 2015.
+The film was released in the United States on 16 January 2015.
 The film opened to third place in its first weekend, earning $19.0 million, behind American Sniper and The Wedding Ringer, and closed with a total of $76.3 million.

-It opened at number one at the Japan box office in January 2016 with $1.1 million and went on to gross $5.7 million.